-During any Alternative Resolution process, either party has the right to withdraw from the process at any time prior to the conclusion of the process.
-If either party withdraws from the Alternative Resolution process or if the parties are unable to successfully resolve the matter at the conclusion of the Alternative Resolution process, the matter will proceed to investigation under Section VI.B or to adjudication under Section VI.C or Section VI.E, as appropriate.
+As participation is voluntary, the university does not require parties to waive the right to an investigation and adjudication as a condition of (continuing) enrollment or (continuing) employment, or the exercise of any other right.
+During any Alternative Resolution Process, either party has the right to withdraw from the process at any time prior to the conclusion of the process.
+If a Complaint is pending at the time of the withdrawal from the Alternative Resolution Process, the matter will proceed to investigation under Section VI.C or to adjudication under Section VI.D, as appropriate.